-Our classes and workshops are held at our Religious Education Center, located at 30 Seton Way, Randolph.
-The Center contains our office, classroom space, an auditorium, meeting rooms and a prayer room.
-The office is open Tuesday through Friday during regular office hours, and on Tuesday and Wednesday evening until 9 pm.
+Our classes and workshops are held at our Religious Education Center, located at 30 Seton Way, Randolph (former Saint Mary School.)
+The Center contains our office, classroom spaces, an auditorium, meeting room and a prayer room.
+The office is open Tuesday, Wednesday, Thursday and Sunday during the day and on Tuesday and Wednesday evenings until 9 pm.
 Well-trained catechists are in place for each grade, with additional office help always available.

-Grades K – 6:
+Grades K – 5:

-Grades 7 and 8:
+Grades 6, 7 and 8:

 Our middle school students attend class on Wednesday evenings from 7:15 to 8:30 pm.
 Classes begin in September and continue through the first week of May.
 Middle school students enjoy a mix of classroom experiences and youth ministry evenings.
 We began this approach last year with rave reviews!
 By this we mean that half of our evenings are spent in small group class room sessions focusing on catechesis while the other half of our sessions are spent together learning how to live our faith.
 In other words, let’s take what we’re learning and put it into practice!
 These youth ministry evenings include guest speakers, service projects, peer teaching experiences, video and prayer experiences.